Rogers Stevens: Musical influences

-When first beginning to play the guitar, Stevens' early influences were hard rock bands, such as AC/DC and Van Halen, as well as classic rock bands such as The Rolling Stones and R.E.M.
+When first beginning to play the guitar, Stevens's early influences were hard rock bands, such as AC/DC and Van Halen, as well as classic rock bands such as The Rolling Stones and R.E.M.
 When forming the Blind Melon sound, he had been listening to bands such as Cream and Led Zeppelin.
 He has stated that he enjoys listening to bands such as The White Stripes, Muse, and Tool, among others.
 He also cites jazz as a major influence.